Pill Splitting Can Save Money, But Talk to Your Doctor First

 Canada Safety Council

-Best Practices for Tablet Splitting.
-United States Food and Drug Administration website.
+Best practices for tablet splitting.
+US Food & Drug Administration website.
 Available at:

 Cohen CI, Cohen SI.
 Potential cost savings from pill-splitting of newer psychotropic medications.
 Psychiatr Serv.
 2000 Apr;51(4):527-9.